galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 > ### {% icon comment %} Comments
 > The Galaxy workflows include additional steps (e.g. parse parameter value) required for running it automatically, but which are not necessary when we run the pipeline step by step manually.
 {: .comment}

 # Get data

-To reduce compute times, we will use samples from the yeast _Saccharomyces cerevisiae_, one of the most intensively studied eukaryotic model organisms in molecular and cell biology.
+To reduce compute times, we will assemble samples from the yeast _Saccharomyces cerevisiae_, one of the most intensively studied eukaryotic model organisms in molecular and cell biology.
 Yeast can be haploid or diploid, depending the stage of its life cycle.
 Both cell types are stable and can reproduce asexually by mitosis.
+For this tutorial, we generated an artificial diploid genome by mixing two different lineages: CEN.PK and S288c.

-The VGP assembly pipeline uses data generated by a variery of technologies, including PacBio HiFi reads, Bionano optical maps, and Hi-C chromatin interaction maps.
+The VGP assembly pipeline uses data generated by a variety of technologies, including PacBio HiFi reads, Bionano optical maps, and Hi-C chromatin interaction maps.

-Now we can start with the pipeline.
-The first step is to get the datasets from Zenodo:
+The first step is to get the datasets from Zenodo.
+The VGP assembly pipeline uses data generated by a variety of technologies, including PacBio HiFi reads, Bionano optical maps, and Hi-C chromatin interaction maps.

 > ### {% icon hands_on %} Hands-on: Data upload
 >
 > 1. Create a new history for this tutorial